andrewhodel/rrd/README.md

 Patterns
 ========

-The pattern work is in patterns.go, you can already get every unique pattern in a data set and that should make it easy.
+The pattern gathering and detection work is in patterns/patterns.go.

 License
 =======